North Dakota State University: Research

-The Carnegie Commission on Higher Education has classified NDSU in the "Research University/High Research Activity" category.

 Athletics

 NDSU's sports teams are known as the North Dakota State Bison, or simply The Bison (pronounced "biZon").
-They are also known as "The Thundering Herd."
-NDSU's athletic symbol is a caricature of the American Bison.
+They are also known as "The Thundering Herd".
+NDSU's athletic symbol is a caricature of the American bison.

 North Dakota State's intercollegiate sports teams participate in NCAA Division I in all sports (Division I Championship Subdivision in football).
 NDSU was a charter member of the Division II North Central Conference (NCC), and made the move to Division I sports in the fall of 2004.
 NDSU spent the next two years as an independent in Division I in all sports other than football, in which it was a member of the Great West Football Conference.
 The school was accepted into the Summit League on August 31, 2006, and began play in that conference on July 1, 2007.
 The football team left the Great West Football Conference and joined the Missouri Valley Football Conference on March 7, 2007.
 They became a full member of the conference during the 2008 season.
 NDSU joined the Big 12 Conference in wrestling in 2015.